Voulk/QE/blog/2025-02-24-season-two-trinkets/index.md

 To double the size of the hit here, this trinket is not overtuned at all.
 In fact it does similar healing to Mr Pick-me-up which doesn't lock you out of your casts and also has a full intellect budget.
 Because the channel time is so long this is also a rare bad trinket that **I don't want them to buff**.
 I want to press my rotation during the most dangerous damage of the fight, I don't want to press a trinket instead.

-The only possible salvage in my opinion is to make the channel occur whether you are pressing spells or not (so basically a 5s buff instead of a 5s channel) but that's a striking change that it's late in the PTR for.
+The only possible salvage in my opinion is to make the channel occur whether you are pressing spells or not (so basically a 5s buff instead of a 5s channel) but that's a striking change and the seasons release is nigh.

 ---